secureblue/secureblue.github.io/content/FAQ.md

 ujust toggle-anticheat-support
 ```

-The ujust above is also aliased as `toggle-ptrace-scope`.
+The ujust above is aliased as `toggle-ptrace-scope`.
 You must reboot your computer after running it.

 ### [How do I install Docker?](#docker)
 {: #docker}